jaalto/project--shell-script-performance-and-portability/README.md

   simple `$(seq N M)` is
   fast, even though
   [command substitution]
   uses a subshell.
-The last POSIX
+The POSIX
   `while` loop was also ok.
   See [code](./bin/t-statement-arithmetic-for-loop.sh).